maplibre/maplibre-gl-directions/README.md

 The powerful customization interface allows to customize everything starting from visual aspects all the way up to request logic.

+### Standard Controls

+Provides standard map-controls.
+Currently, there's only 1 (loading-indicator), but there are more to come.

 ### TypeScript support

 The plugin is written 100% in TypeScript and therefore ships with built-in types.